aau-claaudia/hpc/docs/mistral/guides/ai-studio/support.md

 # Support

-Support on Mistral is seperated into CLAAUDIA and Mistral support.
+Support on Mistral is seperated into our support and Mistral support.
 In the section below you can read more about who to request support based on the nature of your question.

 ---

-## When to contact CLAAUDIA
+## When to contact us

-CLAAUDIA handles institutional and access-related questions.
-Reach out to CLAAUDIA if you need help with:
+We handle institutional and access-related questions.
+Reach out to us if you need help with:

 - **Vibe** — access, seat assignment, or login issues
 - **AI Studio** — workspace creation, workspace members, or budget allocation